davidgfitzgerald/svelte-components/notes/devlog.md

 Rambling notes during development of thoughts, ideas, problems, solutions, etc.

+# Mon 13th Jan

+The app is dockerised but the styling has not been applied.
+Just working out what else needs to be copied into the docker container.

 # Sun 12th Jan

 Sat in the Tinto cafe on Gloucester Road in Bristol with a little time to kill so gonna have a little go at the 7 GUIs thing.